 AEM Mobile requires a single code base to generate apps that can be delivered across several platforms.
 It features Adobe Analytics, which gives you a quick overview of how well your app is working.
 A single dashboard can also be utilized to look at metrics and implement modifications to the content.

-Adobe Forms lets you design simple forms that allow you to provide dynamic experiences to your clients based on their location and device.
+Adobe Forms lets you design simple forms that provide dynamic experiences to your clients based on their location and device.
 This makes form completion more interesting.
 To combine data with the existing system, you can create automated workflows.
 Adobe Analytics also provides information on user experience and the effectiveness of targeted adverts.

 Adobe Communities gives you a platform to interact with your customers.
 It contains features like tagging, social login, notifications, inline translation, and insights to help you engage visitors and convert them into active community members.
 You may also use content recommendations to customize your community to your brand's identity.

-AEM's Digital Asset Management (DAM) features visual searching, smart tagging, multilingual asset management, etc., to let you quickly store, manage, and find assets.
+AEM Digital Asset Management (DAM) features visual searching, smart tagging, multilingual asset management, etc., to let you quickly store, manage, and find assets.

 AEM Cloud connection is an effective method for integrating your company's marketing and DAM departments.
 It assists you in delivering high-quality content by streamlining your workflows.